akwagner1/InfoSecLab/README.md

 # InfoSecLab

-Welcome to **InfoSecLab** – a VMware ESXi-based lab environment designed to help you learn and demonstrate competency in **information security**, **networking**, and **active directory**.
+Welcome to this **InfoSecLab** – a VMware ESXi-based lab environment designed to help you learn and demonstrate competency in **information security**, **networking**, and **active directory**.
 This lab provides hands-on experience in various areas of security and allows you to explore a range of security tools and practices.

 ---